afk-jisan/invoice-next-js/README.md

+## 🌐 Live Demo

+Experience the live application at: [https://invoice-next-js-eight.vercel.app/](https://invoice-next-js-eight.vercel.app/)

+Use the credentials below to log in and explore:

+- **Email**: `user@nextmail.com`
-## Creidt -
+- **Password**: `123456`

+---

+🎓 Credits

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This dashboard is based on the official Next.js App Router course.
+I studied the Next.js documentation and tutorials, implementing and extending the example code to fit an invoice management use case.
+For full course details, see the Next.js Learn curriculum.
-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.